 Mix the melted butter, sugar, vanilla extract, and salt together in a medium bowl.
 Add the flour and stir to completely combine.
 The dough will be thick.
 Press firmly into prepared pan, making sure the layer of crust is nice and even.
 Bake for 20-22 minutes or until the edges are lightly browned.
 Remove from the oven.
 Using a fork, poke holes all over the top of the warm crust (not all the way through the crust).
 A new step I swear by, this helps the filling stick and holds the crust in place.
 Set aside until step 4.

 Sift the sugar and flour together in a large bowl.
-Whisk in the eggs, then the lemon juice until completely combined.
+Whisk in the eggs, then the lemon juice and lemon zest (if using) until completely combined.

 Pour filling over warm crust.
 Bake the bars for 22-26 minutes or until the center is relatively set and no longer jiggles.
 (Give the pan a light tap with an oven mitt to test.)
 Remove bars from the oven and cool completely at room temperature.
 I usually cool them for about 2 hours at room temperature, then stick in the refrigerator for 1-2 more hours until pretty chilled.
 I recommend serving chilled.